deril/jewish-bot-c/README.md

 - ud - define word using Urban Dictionary
 - go - search on DuckDuckGo (beta)
 - dice - roll a basic dice
+- poem - show a poem written by AI
 - l - find a location by address
 - advice - give very usefull advice
 - weekday - current day of week (in Europe, Kiev timezone)